CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 events.playerInteract(onPlayerInteract);
 ```

+Possible actions:

+  * leftClickAir
+  * leftClickBlock
+  * rightClickAir
+  * rightClickBlock
+  * physical                      <--- physical action occurs when a player steps on a pressure plate

 ## BlockFace Module

 The BlockFace module can be used to reference the different possible directions a block can be facing (for blocks like stairs and armor stands)